 In October 2009, based on the recommendation of the Essex County Treasurers and Tax Collectors, County Council eliminated the optional Shopping Centre Property tax class commencing in 2010.
 In so doing, this eliminated an issue within the Shopping Centre tax class which had been created by a change in the legislation in 2007, setting out how Shopping Centres were assessed.
 That legislative change had created large tax caps on some of the Shopping Centres.
 The following optional business property tax classes have been maintained since 2010: Large Industrial, Office Building, and Parking/Vacant Lands.

-Based on the fact that all commercial and industrial properties are now out of the capping program, it is the recommendation of the Essex County Treasurers and Tax Collectors that there is currently no need to make any changes to the optional business property tax classes for 2018.
+Based on the fact that all commercial and industrial properties are out of the capping program, it is the recommendation of the Essex County Treasurers and Tax Collectors that there is currently no need to make any changes to the optional business property tax classes for 2019.

-New Mandatory Multi-Residential Property Tax Class
+Mandatory New Multi-Residential Property Tax Class

 In July 2017, a number of Ontario Regulations were passed that set out the parameters of a new mandatory tax class for multi-residential property.
 All multi-residential properties with permits issued after April 20, 2017 will be assessed into this new multi-residential class.
-While numerous multi-residential developments are underway throughout the County, at the cutoff date for the returned roll in December 2017, no properties were assessed and classified into this new multi-residential tax class.
+While numerous multi-residential developments are underway throughout the County, at the cutoff date for the returned roll in December 2018, no properties were assessed and classified into this new multi-residential tax class.
 The tax ratio for this new class was set at 1.0 for the 2017 taxation year under Ontario Regulation 262/17.
 Municipalities have the option of setting a tax ratio between 1.0 and 1.1 for this new multi-residential class beginning in 2018.

 The Essex County Treasurers and Tax Collectors discussed the impact of this new mandatory class and its associated narrow tax ratio range of fairness in light of the existing multi-residential tax class that has a current tax ratio of 1.9554.
 The new mandatory tax class will create a significant tax levy difference among multi-residential property constructed before and after April 20, 2017.
 Further analysis was deemed appropriate before a recommendation was made to change either the existing Multi-residential tax ratio or the New Multi-residential tax ratio.
+As discussed later in this report, analysis of this issue has been included in a study being undertaken by Municipal Tax Equity Consultants on behalf of the County of Essex.